addygupta21/ChatVision/README.md

 ### Sign-up Page

-The username, email and the encrypted password is saved in the database
+The username, email and the encrypted password is saved in the database.
 ![signup page](/images/signin.png)

 ### ChatBot